elcritch/figdraw/README.md

 - A thread-safe renderer pipeline (render tree construction and preparation can be done off the main thread; OpenGL submission stays on the GL thread).
 - An OpenGL backend with SDF (signed-distance-field) primitives for crisp rounded-rect rendering and gaussian based shadows.
-- Font and text support with layout and thread-safe primitives.
+- Font and text support with layout using Pixie and thread-safe primitives.
+- Image rendering using an OpenGL Atlas.
+- Lightweight and high performance by design!
+Low allocations for each frame.

 ![RGB boxes render](tests/expected/render_rgb_boxes_sdf.png)